spring-guides/gs-validating-form-input/README.md

-This Getting Started guide walks you through the process of configuring a web application form to support validation.
+This guide walks you through the process of configuring a web application form to support validation.

 What you'll build
 -----------------

 You'll build a simple Spring MVC application that take user input and checks the input using standard validation annotations.
-On top of that, you'll see how to display the error message on the screen so the user can re-enter a valid input.
+You'll also see how to display the error message on the screen so the user can re-enter a valid input.

 What you'll need